The Allen County Health Department reports 4 new cases of COVID-19

 The number of deaths determined by Kentucky Department of Public Health related to COVID-19 can be found on the KY COVID-19 Dashboard at: https://kygeonet.maps.arcgis.com/apps/opsdashboard/index.html#/543ac64bc40445918cf8bc34dc40e334 .

-As of this morning, there were 1 pending test reported with the Allen County partners: Agape Health, TJ Health- Scottsville, and Medical Center-Scottsville.
+As of this morning, there were 3 pending tests reported with the Allen County partners: Agape Health, TJ Health- Scottsville, and Medical Center-Scottsville.

 This does not include any tests performed outside of Allen County.